DestionProjects/Tasks/README.md

 # Here’s a detailed task description for your graphic designer based on your requirements:
+- Please review the tasks assigned to your respective roles.
+Once you complete your tasks, kindly submit your work through our [Task Submission Form](https://forms.gle/yuoth4jhJXiYcNqH6).
 ---

 # Task : Graphic Design for Diwali Promotions